-You may have noticed something different at Housesteads Roman Fort recently.
-An art installation on the site of the original gatehouse has been created as part of Hadrian’s Wall 1900th anniversary celebrations.
-The artwork will be open for the public to enjoy from Saturday 30 July until Sunday 30 October 2022.
+You may have noticed something different at Housesteads Roman Fort in 2022.
+An art installation on the site of the original gatehouse was created as part of Hadrian’s Wall 1900th anniversary celebrations.
+The artwork was open for the public to enjoy from July to November 2022.

-Visitors can go inside the artwork and climb the stairs to the first floor to experience a view that hasn’t been seen since the Roman garrison kept watch here 1600 years ago!
+Visitors were able to go inside the artwork and climb the stairs to the first floor to experience a view that hasn’t been seen since the Roman garrison kept watch here 1600 years ago.

 The gate may initially seem at odds with the grey stone of the fort, however, the Roman world was a riot of colour, pattern and symbols.
 The Roman Empire and its people showed off their presence and power on the landscape and communities through vibrant buildings, pottery, clothes and inscriptions.